Gudda Gudda: 2005–12: Guddaville series and collaborations

-Gudda Gudda would be one of the first artists signed to Wayne's Young Money Entertainment upon its officially founding in 2005.
+Gudda Gudda would be one of the first artists signed to Wayne's Young Money Entertainment upon its official founding in 2005.
 Gudda had been present the day Wayne had come up with the idea for Young Money.
 A short time later, Gudda signed a deal with Cash Money Records and Republic Records.
 On May 26, 2009, Gudda released Certified a collaboration album with fellow rapper Lil Flip on Real Talk Entertainment.
 The album was met with generally positive reviews.
 On September 28, 2009, Gudda released his first official solo mixtape Guddaville, which featured guest appearances from Lil Wayne, Drake, Tyga, Lil Twist, Nicki Minaj, Jae Millz, Shanell, Mack Maine, Lil Flip, Tity Boi, Bow Wow, and Ya Boy among others.
 He described the mixtapes theme to MTV saying, "I'm taking people on a walk through my eyes.
 Every time you heard me been a group project.
 Guddaville is just me expressing how I feel about a lot of different things, taking you in my world."

 Gudda was featured on Birdman's album Pricele$$ on the track "Hustle" and prominently featured on the Young Money group album We Are Young Money being featured on eight tracks, including the singles "Every Girl" and "BedRock."
 Both singles were hits, each peaking in the top ten of the Billboard Hot 100.
 He was also featured on the track "I Don't Like the Look of It" on Lil Wayne's album I Am Not a Human Being.
 On June 7, 2010, Gudda released the sequel to his first mixtape titled, Back 2 Guddaville.
 His second official mixtape featured guest appearances from Waka Flocka Flame, Mack Maine, Jay Rock, Lil Wayne, Vado, Ya Boy and Jae Millz, among others.

 Then for two years Gudda remained quiet recording music without releasing hardly any music.
 He was featured on the remix to "I'm On" along with Big K.R.I.T., Jadakiss, J. Cole, Kendrick Lamar, B.o.B, Tyga, and Bun B. On November 5, 2012, Gudda released the tracklist to his third official mixtape Guddaville 3.
 The tracklist revealed guest appearances from Wiz Khalifa, 2 Chainz, Lil Wayne, Mystikal, Crooked I, Trae tha Truth, Ace Hood, Future, Jae Millz, Birdman, Kevin Gates, Tyga, and Mack Maine.
 Two days later on November 7, 2012, Gudda released Guddaville 3.
 Around the time he formed the group Loyalty Amongst Thieves, featuring Kevin Gates, Flow and T-Streets, which he said planned to release a self-titled mixtape.